Determining Pecan Tree Values

 Along with the new fact sheet (NF-AE-08-01), we are in the process of developing an online calculator that is designed to do the arithmetic for you.
 The calculator will only require that a person enter numbers related to the orchard or grove and the calculator will automatically provide the pecan tree values.

-If questions should arise when reviewing the fact sheet or other publications, feel free to call me or another Noble Foundation consultant at (580) 224-6400.
+If questions should arise when reviewing the fact sheet or other publications, feel free to call me or another Noble Research Institute consultant at (580) 224-6400.